adonisjs/v5-docs/content/guides/fundamentals/adonisrc-file.md

 The `.adonisrc.json` file is stored inside the root of your project.
 It configures the workspace and some of the runtime settings of your AdonisJS application.

 The file only contains the minimum required configuration to run your application.
-However, you can view the complete file contents by running the following ace command.
+However, you can view the complete file contents by running the following Ace command.

 ```sh
 node ace dump:rcfile